- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 I decided on a city by searching for a location where my profession had more scope.
 I was also looking for a city with a warm climate and affordable accommodation.

 I landed in Toronto and stayed at Mississauga—in an Airbnb apartment which I had researched online when I was in Nigeria.
-I also had made payment for the apartment for a duration of 3 weeks from Nigeria online (the site charges in USD).
+I also made payment for the apartment for a duration of 3 weeks from Nigeria online (the site charges in USD).

 From Mississauga, I moved to an apartment in Brampton (where I currently reside).
 These places are all within the Greater Toronto Area.